Travel

 • Letter from your employer, if applicable

-• For more information about travel on OPT, please see https://oiss.rice.edu/OPTcompliance
+For more information about travel on OPT, please see https://oiss.rice.edu/OPTcompliance

 Requesting Travel Endorsement

-OISS can provide travel endorsements for all F and J visa holders whose immigration records are sponsored by Rice.
-You have three options available to request for a travel endorsement.
+To request a travel signature, please email oiss@rice.edu.
+Please allow 1-3 business days for processing.
 Please only submit one request, as multiple requests can result in duplicated and confusing SEVIS events on your record.

 You will receive a new I-20 or DS-2019 by email.
-Both the Student and Exchange Visitor Program (SEVP) for I-20s and the U.S. Department of State for DS-2019s has confirmed that electronically signed and issued documents are allowed.
+Both the Student and Exchange Visitor Program (SEVP) for I-20s and the U.S. Department of State for DS-2019s have confirmed that electronically signed and issued documents are allowed.
 When you receive an I-20 or DS-2019 by email, print it at your earliest convenience and sign it by hand (i.e., in wet ink) at the bottom of the first page, after which the form will be considered valid.
 An electronic I-20 or DS-2019 displayed from a mobile device is not considered valid.

 For more on the validity of electronically issued and signed I-20s, please see the SEVP Policy Guidance.